-A home renovation project involves juggling many complex, time sensitive tasks.
-We spoke with the Ontario Home Builder’s Association (OHBA)to put together a list of risk management tips your contracting business can use before and during a renovation project.
+To help your contracting business navigate these complexities, we spoke with the Ontario Home Builder’s Association (OHBA) and put together a list of risk management tips that you can use before and during a home renovation project.

 Before you start a renovation